Research:

 Main Research Interests:

-Consonant clusters from both a phonological perspective (e.g., the production of non-native consonant sequences and the emergence of epenthetic/deletion patterns) and a phonetic perspective (e.g., the influence of different contextual factors that influence one or both members of the cluster).
+Consonant clusters: the study of consonant sequences from both a phonological and phonetic perspective, including the production of non-native clusters, the emergence of epenthesis and deletion patterns, and the role of contextual phonetic factors affecting one or both members of the cluster.

 Additional Academic Interests: